Hyperfang/Rover-Ruckus/README.md

 **11503 Hyperfang** uses multiple concepts and features in our code to create a successful application for the robot.
 Some of the features of our project include:

 * **Object Oriented Programming** - The main part of our project is programmed using a programming paradigm known as Object Oriented Programming.
 This allows us to represent the modularity of our robot through code.

+* **Singleton Design Pattern** - Ensuring that the robot initializes one object per sub-component is vital in decreasing initializing speeds and making sure extra resources aren't wasted.

 * **State Machine** - Our autonomous uses a Finite-state machine to run the robot.
 A state machine allows us to react to the game based on states for a consistent, one-class autonomous.